JuveriyaParviz/book_system/README.md

-The primary objective of this project is to develop a  book recommendation system based on historical data to provide personalized book suggestions,aims to enhance the reading experiences of users by recommending books that align closely with their preferences and interests.

-The project involves analyzing the book dataset obtained from Kaggle using Python and Jupyter Notebook.
-The analysis will utilize libraries such as pandas for data manipulation, cosine similarity is used  to find the similarity between the books,and the model will be saved using the pickle library.
-Streamlit will be used to create an interactive web application that allows users to input book details and recive the recommdations.
+📚 Book Recommendation System

+Project Overview

+This project builds a personalized book recommendation system using historical data to suggest titles that match a user's preferences and interests.
+By analyzing a Kaggle book dataset with Python and Jupyter Notebook, the system identifies similar books using cosine similarity and delivers recommendations through an interactive Streamlit web app.

+Key Features
+- 📖 Personalized book suggestions based on user input
+- 📊 Data analysis using pandas for preprocessing
+- 🧠 Cosine similarity to measure book-to-book relevance
+- 💾 Model saved with pickle for efficient reuse
+- 🌐 Streamlit app for real-time recommendations

+Tech Stack
+- Python, Jupyter Notebook
+- pandas, scikit-learn, pickle
+- Streamlit (for UI)

+Usage

+Users can enter book details or select a title in the Streamlit app to receive a list of recommended books that closely align with their reading preferences.